LegitHomeAssignment/git_anomaly_detector/README.md

 4. Choose whether you want to listen to all  events or just specific type of events

 ## Running the server in production
-1. Change directory to the project directory.
-2. Run in shell : uvicorn main:app --host <host_ip> --port <port_number> for example: uvicorn main:app --host 0.0.0.0 --port 9999
+Run in shell : uvicorn main:app --host <host_ip> --port <port_number> for example: uvicorn main:app --host 0.0.0.0 --port 9999

 ## How to expand the current anomalies?
 - go to event_handlers and add a new class that is inheriting from BaseEventHandler.